espresso cupsespresso machinesaccessoriescoffeemakersbrewhome roastingtea

 Grind to fill filter basket a little over filled.

 Use the double filter basket.
 Start with the grind.
-I found that Rocky made an ideal grind set on #12.
-Your beans may need a click up or down.
-So -- If you dial in at #12 and tamp well but the shot is fast and weak... try #11 for a finer grind.
-Conversely if you are using oily beans you might get a very slow shot and bitter thick espresso... try #13 or #14.
+Your grind setting may be between 5 & 10 +/-.
+Variability in coffee beans determine fineness of grind.
+So -- the shot is fast and weak... try lower numerical setting for a finer grind.
+Conversely if you are using oily beans you might get a very slow shot and bitter thick espresso... try a higher setting.

 Step 2.